Polyhedral Enclosures: An Efficient Combinatorial Abstraction for Nonlinear Neural Feedback Systems: Conclusions

+In this section, we introduce a notion of \emph{composition} for bounding sets.
+Our goal is to show that composition preserves enclosure.
 We start by defining \emph{lifting} and \emph{interpolation}, two operations on bounding sets that are needed to define composition. \emph{Lifting} extends a function to a higher dimensional domain in such a way that the restriction to the original domain is the original function.
 Lifting is parameterized by a set $S$, which identifies the indices of the arguments in the higher-dimensional function that correspond to arguments in the original unlifted function (the rest of the higher-dimensional arguments are ignored).